sjgosai/boda2/README.md

 Example interactive deployment of Malinois can be found here: [`analysis/SG016__inference_package_dev/basic_load_model.ipynb`](analysis/SG016__inference_package_dev/basic_load_model.ipynb)

 # Applications
-We have developed python applications to train models and generate sequences using software implmentations in this library.
+We have developed python applications to train models and generate sequences using this library.

 ## Model training
 Deep learning models can be trained from the command line by invoking the DATA, MODEL, and GRAPH modules.
 For example: